A playful twist on an art gallery experience in a typically marginalized location.

 Sustainability was a huge factor in building and operating the Alleries.
 The large gilded frames are made from recycled water bottles and sawdust, the light is generated by solar panels, all of the art is made entirely with retired skis and snowboards, and even the powder-coated aluminium panels can be recycled at the end of their life, decades from now.

-LUNA Festival is a city wide contemporary arts festival which celebrated its third year in September.
+LUNA Festival is a city-wide contemporary arts festival in September.
 It transforms the usual into the unusual and the ordinary into the extraordinary, as the streets become a living art gallery, full of installations and performances from artists across Canada.
-This year LUNA transformed into a three day event and expanded to include LUNA Sound, a night of live music featuring seven bands across three stages, and LUNA Studio, an interactive opportunity to engage with the artists behind the installations.
+LUNA transformed into a three-day event and expanded to include LUNA Sound, a night of live music featuring seven bands across three stages, and LUNA Rail, an interactive family day at the Railway Museum combining art and heritage.